Table of Contents Show

 Hudson River ParkHudson River Park

 If you’ve never heard of immersion theatre before, you’ve got to check it out.
-Unlike a regular show where you sit there, nodding off between sips of your cocktail, these shows will have you on the edge of your seat.
+Unlike a regular show where you sit, nodding off between sips of your cocktail, these shows will have you on the edge of your seat.
 The whole premise of immersion theater is to immerse the audience’s performance; the audience becomes part of the show!
 Yes, that means you!
-Check out the Accomplice in Manhattan or Then She Fell in Brooklyn for an unforgettable theatre experience.
+Check out the Accomplice in Manhattan, or Then She Fell in Brooklyn for an unforgettable theatre experience.

 Tourist Attractions New Yorker ApprovedTourist Attractions New Yorker Approved

-These are just a few of the things on our local-approved to-do list for NYC this spring.
+These are just a few things on our local-approved to-do list for NYC this spring.
 If none of these things pique your interest, don’t worry; in the city that never sleeps, there’s always something fun and exciting going on to keep yourself entertained and away from the tourist traps!